Optimal Targeting in Dynamic Systems: Application: Optimal Targeting in Queuing Systems

 We show how our framework can be extended to accommodate such parallel queuing systems by augmenting the state space, where routing decisions influence not only individual outcomes but also system dynamics in both of the queues.
 In such a parallel queuing system, individuals arrive according to a Poisson process with rate $\lambda$ and are routed to one of two queues, where each queue $j\in \cb{0,1}$ has its own service rate $\mu_j$ and maximum capacity $\bk_j$.
 The two queues operate independently, and service proceeds only if the respective queue is non-empty.

-Upon each arrival, we observe the individual's covariate $X_i$ as well as the current queue lengths $(K_{0i},K_{1i})$, and assign a treatment $W_i\sim\pi(X_i,K_{0i},K_{1i})$ indicating whether the individual is routed to queue 0 or 1.
-When one of the queues is full and the other is not, the arriving individual is always routed to the non-full queue regardless of the treatment, {and there will be no arrivals when both of the queues are full.
+Upon each admissible arrival, we observe the individual's covariate $X_i$ as well as the current queue lengths $(K_{0i},K_{1i})$, and assign a treatment $W_i\sim\pi(X_i,K_{0i},K_{1i})$ indicating whether the individual is routed to queue 0 or 1.
+When both queues have available capacity, the policy chooses where to route the individual.
+If one queue is full and the other is not, the individual is routed to the non-full queue; if both queues are full, potential arrivals are blocked by capacity and are not included in the decision process.
+Thus, the learned threshold rule is applied only at states where both routing actions are feasible, while boundary decisions are determined by the capacity constraints.
 After assignment, we record the outcome $Y_i$, which could depend on the individual's covariates and the realized wait and service times in the assigned queue.
 As before, we assume $Y_i$ is bounded almost surely.

-To verify that our framework could be extended to this setting, we note that this is a discrete-time Poisson point process observed at arrivals.
+To verify that our framework applies to this setting, we note that this is a discrete-time Poisson point process observed at admissible arrivals.
 Under a fixed routing policy $W_i\sim \pi$, the evolution of the queue lengths $(K_{0i},K_{1i})$ follows a time-homogeneous Markov decision process such that

-where $N_{\text{served},i}$ denotes the total number of individuals served between the $i$th and the $i+1$th arrivals.
+where $N_{\text{served},0,i}$ and $N_{\text{served},1,i}$ denote the actual numbers of individuals served between the $i$th and the $i+1$th admissible arrivals in queue 0 and queue 1.
 We refer readers to Section \ref{sec:closed_form_queue} of the supplementary material for details on the state dynamics of this system.

-Since arrivals and services follow Poisson processes, this embedded process recorded at arrivals satisfy Assumptions \ref{assu:MDP}-\ref{assu:stationary}.
-We can thus extend our off-policy evaluation and learning guarantees to these more complex systems, where now we need to search for $(\bk_0+1)\times(\bk_1+1)$ thresholds.
-In Section \ref{subsec:num_parallel}, we show in simulation study that the extended algorithm learns a system-aware targeting policy that always outperforms the direct targeting benchmark and converges toward the optimal policy as the sample size increases.
+Since arrivals and services follow Poisson processes, this embedded process recorded at arrivals satisfies Assumptions \ref{assu:MDP}-\ref{assu:stationary}.
+Algorithm \ref{algo:augmented_cforest_general} can then be applied directly with $S_i=(K_{0i},K_{1i})$.
+In Section \ref{subsec:num_parallel}, we demonstrate through simulations that the extended algorithm learns a system-aware targeting policy that always outperforms the direct targeting benchmark and converges toward the optimal policy as the sample size increases.

 \begin{rema} By augmenting the state space, our framework can also accommodate dynamic resource allocation problems.
 Upon each arrival, the system observes both the current resource level and the covariates of the incoming individual including their resource demand, and must decide whether to approve the request.
 This setup fits naturally into our framework by defining the state as the pair of the current resource level and the individual’s demand.
 This formulation also captures scenarios with multiple types of operations that require different service times (e.g., major versus minor medical procedures, long-distance versus short-distance deliveries), where each type corresponds to a different resource demand level of the service. \end{rema}